 Top Watering Tips

-- Use Daltons Coir Fibre Briquettes around the root zone of your plants to improve moisture retention.
+- Use Daltons Coir Fibre Briquettes or Daltons Premium Mulch and Grow around the root zone of your plants to improve moisture retention.

 - Some plants such as roses do require deep watering to encourage deep root development.
 So apply extra water to those plant types in the early part of the day.